-g.
+- g.
 Title IV-D (Child Support Enforcement) Federal Funds: The County Administrator, Clerk of Court, and Sheriff are authorized to enter jointly into agreements with the South Carolina Department of Social Services for receipt of Title IV-D (Child Support Enforcement) Federal Funds.
-No single individual signature on these agreements will obligate the County to comply with the terms of the agreements in any manner or fashion.
+No single individual signature on these agreements will obligate the County to comply with the terms of the agreements in any manner or fashion. - h.

-h.
 New and Unbudgeted Revenues: In accordance with State Law, all non-budgeted revenues received during the year shall be routed through the Finance Office to be allocated to an appropriate revenue line item as determined and approved by the County Chief Financial Officer.
 If the dollar amount exceeds \$25,000, the budgeting of said funds will be established by Council Resolution, Ordinance or through the annual Budget Amendment Ordinance.
 The Chief Financial Officer will designate funds to the appropriate revenue line item and create corresponding expenditure line authorizations to enable expenditure by the designated office.
 Only under very limited circumstances, such as the refund for overpayment on a vendor account, reimbursements for travel, or short term insurance claim settlements on replacements or repairs, will the Chief Financial Officer have the authority to approve the direct posting of income to an expenditure line item.
-(Additional grant procedures are referenced separately in this Ordinance.)
+(Additional grant procedures are referenced separately in this Ordinance.) - i.

-i.
 Delinquent Tax Collections: The Delinquent Tax Collector is responsible for reconciling monthly all bank accounts maintained by the Delinquent Tax Collector's Office in order to properly record revenues to the books of the County in accordance with the County's chart of accounts and properly allocating interest and all other funds to various funds and bank accounts as required by SC Law, and for properly segregating funds in accordance with SC Law so as to avoid any commingling of cash at all times.
-Significant additional costs related to bookkeeping functions within the Delinquent Tax Collector's Office such as bank reconciliation's, revenue accruals, reversal of revenue accruals, preparation of various audit schedules and the reconciliation of delinquent tax collector shall report to the County Administrator's designee, the Chief Financial Officer, the complete and full nature of all monies on hand, as well as all investments, tax levy distributions, and other cash transfers or movements, in the form determined by the Chief Financial Officer.
+Significant additional costs related to bookkeeping functions within the Delinquent Tax Collector's Office such as bank reconciliation's, revenue accruals, reversal of revenue accruals, preparation of various audit schedules and the reconciliation of delinquent tax collection transfers will be identified and billed separately by the County's Independent Auditors from the general and actual audit costs of the County.
+By the 15th of every month the Delinquent Tax Collector shall report to the County Administrator's designee, the Chief Financial Officer, the complete and full nature of all monies on hand, as well as all investments, tax levy distributions, and other cash transfers or movements, in the form determined by the Chief Financial Officer.